“The essence of strategy is that you must set limits on what you’re trying to accomplish.” – Michael Porter

 By the way, that very sentiment – “this better be worth it” or “this must work” – also sets up a lot of story, too.
 How many times have you regretted choosing one path over the other, only to have that regret paralyze you when it’s time to make another choice?
 (I call this thrashing in Start Finishing.)

 I wish I could make the emotional part of strategic planning less of a challenge than it is.
-I hope that by revealing it, though, you’re able to work through it better.
-Because, trust me, if you’re not working through it, you’re not doing planning to do your best work – you’re only hoping to do it.
+I hope that by being aware of it, though, you’re able to work through it better.
+Because, trust me, if you’re not working through it, you’re not planning to do your best work – you’re only hoping to do it.

 If your big-picture planning isn’t making you emotional, you’re not done planning yet.
 (Click here to share this on Twitter.
 Thank you!)

 On the other side of that emotional work, though, is the amazing feeling of learning just how amazing you can be and seeing your best work being received by the world.
 You can’t be everything to everybody all at once, but you can do epic shit the same way anybody does: choose what matters, actually commit to it, and really show up.

 Get to it.